Diseases & Conditions

 Nonsurgical Treatment

-Similar to a nondisplaced medial malleolus fracture, a nondisplaced lateral malleolus fracture can often be treated with a short leg cast or walking boot.
-Most isolated lateral malleolus fractures are stable enough to allow you to put weight on the ankle.
+Like a nondisplaced medial malleolus fracture, a nondisplaced lateral malleolus fracture can often be treated with a short leg cast or walking boot.
+Many isolated lateral malleolus fractures are stable enough to allow you to put weight on the ankle.

 Surgical Treatment